Edictum

 principalPrincipal | NoneNoneIdentity context for the call

 outputstr | NoneNoneSimulated tool output.
-When provided, postconditions are evaluated against this value
+When provided, check_output rules are evaluated

 environmentstr | NoneNoneOverride the guard's default environment